 A question of vision

-The Master Plan breaks down development cocepts for several different areas of Vail.
+The plan breaks down development plans for several different areas of Vail.
 The plan supports larger building along the frontage road:”Generally speaking, it is the goal of this Plan to maintain the concentration of low-scale buildings in the core area while positioning larger buildings along the northern periphery (along the Frontage Road) … ,” the plan says.
 “This pattern has already been established and in some cases these larger structures along the Frontage Road serve to frame views over Vail Village to Vail Mountain.”As for the Bridge Street area, the plan says buildings should “preserve the character of the village as it is today.”The plan also advocates a plaza space for the Crossroads property, which is part of the proposal.
-The plan also cites the need for underground parking, loading and delivery facilities, sidewalks, streetscape improvements, public art and recreation amenities for the site, all of which are included in the Crossroadsl.
+The plan also cites the need for underground parking, loading and delivery facilities, sidewalks, streetscape improvements, public art and recreation amenities for the site, all of which are included as part of the Crossroads proposal.